--Jared Kushner, publisher of the New York Observer

 When I first talked with Peter about Jared, he seemed excited about the future prospects of the NYO with this young, wealthy new publisher, equating him to Orson Welles as the young Charles Foster Kane, purchasing a money-losing newspaper and injecting new life into it.

-It didn't take long before I started picking up on slight pauses and hesitations during our conversations about things, and Peter's pauses and hesitations spoke volumes.
+It didn't take long before I started picking up on slight pauses and hesitations during our conversations about how things were going, and Peter's pauses and hesitations spoke volumes.
 I sensed that things were perhaps not going according exactly to plan.
 I never pressed Peter for any details, we mostly talked about the Marx brothers, Jerry Lewis, Jack Benny, Popeye and Joan Blondell, but the writing seemed to be on the wall.
 Peter, who was passionate about the NYO, seemed increasingly frazzled during each subsequent phone conversation.

 |2006 NY Observer cover, Sacha Baron Cohen as Ali G. & Borat|

 regime was to draw Sacha Baron Cohen for a cover story, also in

 the guise of his two characters, Ali G. and Borat

 (The Borat film was about to be released).

 When the issue hit the stands the following